 - Operates as USB interface

 - Many settings had to be controlled via the app

 Unbelievable tones from one of the most compact amps on the market.

 This model is a favorite amongst new players looking for an affordable small amp, and pros looking for a quality travel unit alike.
 Despite its tiny size, it boasts 2 channels, a fantastic tape delay effect, and even Blackstar’s famous ISF tone shaping feature.

-For only having 3 watts of power, we found that the Blackstar Fly 3 was really loud when pushed hard, but the coolest thing about it was its ability to perform with great tone at low volume, which is why it has become a favorite practice amp for many.
+For only having 3 watts of power, we found that the Blackstar Fly 3 was really loud when pushed hard, but the coolest thing about it was its ability to perform with great tone at low volume.
+This is why it’s become a favorite practice amp for many.
 It makes use of a single 3″ speaker, and if you’re looking for stereo tones, Blackstar does sell an extension cabinet for this model.

-The tape delay was quite authentic sounding and really easy to control with the 2 separate knobs.
+The tape delay was quite authentic-sounding and really easy to control with the two separate knobs.
 It did have the tendency to get a little messy when maxed, but if we avoided max time and max level together, it was quite useful.

 Power came from 6 AA batteries, which gave us around 4.5 hours of use.
 An AC adapter is available separately should you want to play without relying on batteries.

 Verdict: The Blackstar Fly 3 is a cool little amp that delivers some quality tones in a user-friendly format.
 It may not have the premium build quality of some of the other models we tested, but as one of the most affordable models in the roundup, this is understandable.